espressif/esp-idf/docs/en/api-guides/freertos-smp.rst

 - Checking if time slicing is required (i.e., triggering a context switch)
 - Executing the application tick hook

 In ESP-IDF FreeRTOS, each core will receive a periodic interrupt and independently run the tick interrupt.
 The tick interrupts on each core are of the same period but can be out of phase.
-Furthermore, the tick interrupt responsibilities listed above are not run by all cores:
+However, the tick responsibilities listed above are not run by all cores:

 - CPU0 will execute all of the tick interrupt responsibilities listed above
 - CPU1 will only check for time slicing and execute the application tick hook